 • review submissions within one environment

-• track validation progress
+• track validation progress by using different statuses for the process

 • reduce reliance on external tools